The WELL Building Standards is a big leap forward, in a time where we could use some good news.

 Now, to accelerate the integration of health and wellness in the built environment, the design profession is demonstrating the design’s impact on the human experience.
 We’re talking leading edge of industry practices—a new wave of sustainability gaining momentum.
-Our profession is people-centered, and our designs are made for purposeful human interaction.
+Our profession is people-centered, and our designs are for purposeful human interaction.

 It may sound philosophical, but I think there is no profit if the equation does not include bettering our world.
 In other words, if a profit comes at the expense of humanity, it isn’t profitable at all.

-Creating a great, sustainable design means addressing elements that impact the health and wellbeing of the building’s occupants.
-And, like green design, a WELL building pays real dividends not just to the owner, but to our society.
-It’s a bottom line worth embracing.
+Creating a great, sustainable design means addressing elements that impact the health and well-being of the building’s occupants.
+And, like green design, a WELL Building pays real dividends not just to the owner but to our society.
+It’s a bottom-line worth embracing.

 The WELL Building Standard brings sustainability to the human scale.
-The premise is this: We can optimize human capital—health and wellbeing both physical and mental, through the built environment.
+The premise is this: We can optimize human capital—health and well-being, both physical and mental, through the built environment.
 WELL is administered by the International WELL Building Institute™ (IWBI).
 The Green Business Certification Inc. (GBCI) certifies the WELL Building Standard.
 Think of it as a standard created by your doctor (because health is the centerpiece of the initiative) that your mother would approve.

 WELLness is based on four categories: